Links

 Interpretation

-• Increase of inflow to exchanges is mostly a Bearish sign
+The increase in inflows to exchanges is mostly a Bearish sign.

-• Increase of outflow from exchanges is mostly a Bullish sign
+The increase in outflows from exchanges is mostly a Bullish sign.

-• Increasing inflow/outflow indicates possible volatility and helps predict market trend
+Increasing inflow/outflow indicates possible volatility and helps predict market trends.

 Explanation

-Considering the fact that moving coins costs fees, wallets outside from exchange send their coins to the exchanges for three possible reasons.
+Considering the fact that moving coins costs fees, wallets from outside exchanges send their coins to crypto exchanges for three possible reasons.

-In the case of inflow to spot exchange, it is highly likely that investors are sending BTC for selling.
+In the case of inflow to spot exchange, investors are likely sending Bitcoin (BTC) for selling.
 This action includes retail buyers' coins moving into the exchange but also the result of custody services provided by institutional buyers.
-Instead of storing them in cold storage, moving into exchange wallets indicate the urge to turn coins into fiat or stablecoins.
+Instead of storing them in cold storage, they move them into other services, such as exchange wallets.
+This indicates the urge to turn coins into fiat assets or stablecoins.

 This reason of action mostly leads to the price drop which indicates a bearish sign.